Using Docker for WordPress Development

-I over the years, I have written a number of blog posts providing instructions on how we attempted to configure and manage these local WordPress development environments in the past:
+We have previously written a number of blog posts providing instructions on how we attempted to configure and manage these local WordPress development environments in the past:

-All these solutions work great, but they were always finicky and invariably when you’re constantly moving between environments like I frequently do, it becomes a bit of a chore to continuously having to configure your environment.
+Sure these solutions work, but they were always finicky and invariably when you’re constantly moving between environments, and incurred friction continuously having to configure environments.

 Docker to the rescue